-CMS has created two versions of software (SAS software and HHS-developed risk adjustment model algorithm "Do It Yourself [DIY]" software) and software instructions for issuers to use with their enrollment data to simulate their enrollee populations' 2021 benefit year risk scores within the HHS-HCC risk adjustment models.
+CMS has created two versions of software (SAS software and HHS-developed risk adjustment model algorithm "Do It Yourself [DIY]" software) and software instructions for issuers to use with their enrollment data to simulate their enrollee populations' 2022 benefit year risk scores within the HHS-HCC risk adjustment models.
 This software is being issued only as a supplemental tool for issuers of risk adjustment covered plans to better understand and simulate the calculation of plan liability risk scores for their enrollees.

 This software is not a required prerequisite to submitting claims data to the EDGE server for risk adjustment, nor is it a requirement of the HHS-operated risk adjustment program.
 Furthermore, issuers should not use this software to filter their own claims prior to submitting claims data to the EDGE server.
 The EDGE server software may have several additional layers of operational rules.
 The algorithm software merely provides a simulation tool for issuers to calculate enrollees' risk scores.
-Because risk adjustment transfers under the state payment transfer formula are dependent on the data submitted by other issuers within the State market risk pool, an issuer that wishes to use this information to assist with estimating its 2021 benefit year state transfer(s) should do so with caution and in combination with other data.
+Because risk adjustment transfers under the state payment transfer formula are dependent on the data submitted by other issuers within the State market risk pool, an issuer that wishes to use this information to assist with estimating its 2022 benefit year state transfer(s) should do so with caution and in combination with other data.

-List of Tables 11
+List of Tables 12

-11 HCCs described in the tables that have splits, such as HCC035 1 and HCC035 2, are identified in the EDGE reference data as 351 and 352.

-- Table 1.
-Model Membership - Table 2.
-CPT/HCPCS Included List for Diagnosis Code Filtering - Table 3.
-ICD-10 to HHS-Condition Categories (CC) Crosswalk - Table 4.
-HHS-Hierarchical Condition Categories (HCC) Hierarchies - Table 5.
-Age-Sex Variables - Table 6.
-Additional Adult Variables - Table 7.
-Additional Child Variables - Table 8.
-Additional Infant Variables - Table 9.
-Model Factors - Table 10a.
+Table 1.
+Model Membership

+Table 2.
+CPT/HCPCS Included List for Diagnosis Code Filtering

+Table 3.
+ICD-10 to HHS-Condition Categories (CC) Crosswalk

+Table 4.
+HHS-Hierarchical Condition Categories (HCC) Hierarchies

+Table 5.
+Age-Sex Variables

+Table 6.
+Additional Adult Variables

+Table 7.
+Additional Child Variables

+Table 8.
+Additional Infant Variables

+Table 9.
+Model Factors

+Table 10a.
 Prescription Drug Categories (RXC) to National Drug Code (NDC) Crosswalk Table 10b.
-Prescription Drug Categories (RXC) to Healthcare Common Procedure Coding System (HCPCS) Crosswalk - Table 11.
-Prescription Drug Categories (RXC) Hierarchies - Table 12.
+Prescription Drug Categories (RXC) to Healthcare Common Procedure Coding System (HCPCS) Crosswalk

+Table 11.
+Prescription Drug Categories (RXC) Hierarchies

+Table 12.
 Summary of HHS-HCC Model Exclusions-Adult, Child, Infant